Mir-Alam/Creating-Pandas-Basic-DataFrame-Python/README.md

 ### 📂 Files in This Repository

 Pandasdataframes_01(1).ipynb And Pandasdataframes_01.py(Both files are same): The Python script that contains all the code for creating, manipulating, and analyzing the Pandas DataFrames.
-README.md: This file you're reading, explaining the steps and the project.

 ### 🛠 Technologies Used